-1.9 wvOASIS Enterprise Resource Planning (ERP) System: The state's enterprise resource planning (ERP) system, which is referred to as wvOASIS, is a comprehensive suite of software modules that provide for statewide administrative functions, including financial management, procurement, asset management, personnel administration, payroll, time reporting and benefits administration.
-Procurement transactions are processed through wvOASIS.
-This system is used for advertising solicitations \$5,000 and more and awarding all procurements in excess of \$2,500.
+- 1.9 wvOASIS Enterprise Resource Planning (ERP) System: The state's enterprise resource planning (ERP) system, which is referred to as wvOASIS, is a comprehensive suite of software modules that provide for statewide administrative functions, including financial management, procurement, asset management, personnel administration, payroll, time reporting and benefits administration.
+This system is used for advertising solicitations \$5,000 and more and awarding all procurements in excess of \$2,500. - 1.10 Violations: The laws that govern the public purchasing process are strict and demand the highest degree of discretion and ethical behavior.
+The West Virginia Code addresses penalties for violating purchasing procedures: